NoahMaizels/gsoc-demo/README.md

 npm start
 ```

-To start communicating with another node, run the script again somewhere else with the config updated for the other node.
+To start communicating with another node, run the script again from a second node with the config updated for the other node.

+Ensure the BATCH_ID is a valid batch id for each respective node, and reverse the values for OWN_OVERLAY and REMOTE_OVERLAY.
+The other values can be left unchanged.

 While both scripts are running for two different full nodes, a communication channel will be opened between the nodes.